TheEucatastrophe/starwardodyssey/SRD/origins.md

 You were taken as a child for some clandestine purpose.
 As these things tend to go, an accident befell the facility holding you, resulting in your freedom.

 You Get:
-- White jumpsuit.
+- Bloodstained, white jumpsuit.
-- Bloodstained security pistol (3 dmg).
+- Security pistol (3 dmg).
-- Barcode tattoo.
+- QR Code tattoo.
 Scanning the barcode flags you as escaped property.

 | 1d6 | What was the experiment? |
 |------|------|